Office 365 email signatures: What you can & can’t do

-Office 365 (now Microsoft 365) does not make creating and adding a signature for an organization's users easy.
-There are some severe drawbacks if decide to just use the in-built Office 365 email signature editor.
-You will also have to utilize various PowerShell commands or Transport Rules in order to implement a signature across your organization.
+Office 365 (now Microsoft 365) doesn’t make creating and adding a signature easy.
+There are drawbacks if you use the in-built Office 365 email signature editor, like having to use PowerShell commands or Transport Rules to implement a signature across your organization.

-With this in mind, let’s have a look at the top 6 things you can and can’t do when you create and add an Office 365 email signature manually.
+With this in mind, let’s look at the top 6 things you can and can’t do when you manually create and add an Office 365 html email signature.

-This means that when a recipient replies to an email message, the signature is not going to appear under your most recent message.
-Instead, signatures are automatically added at the bottom of the entire conversation, under all the replies and forwards in the email chain.
+When a recipient replies to an email, the signature won’t appear under your most recent message.
+Instead, signatures are automatically added at the bottom of the conversation, under all the replies and forwards in the email chain.

 However, you’ll need to pull the images from public web addresses.
 You can’t embed image files directly into the signature template.
-This means any HTML images may appear as a red ‘X’ within the signature until the recipient downloads the additional content manually.
+HTML images may appear as a red ‘X’ within the signature until the recipient manually downloads the additional content.

 Another issue that comes up frequently is signature content not displaying correctly when sending outgoing messages from a mobile device.
-As a mobile device composes emails in plain text by default, all of the HTML signature content can get stripped out.
+As a mobile device composes emails in plain text by default, all HTML signature content can be stripped out.

 One workaround for this problem is to add something in italics or bold to every email sent from a mobile device.
-Doing this can sometimes cause the Office 365 email signature format to remain in HTML, but it is not guaranteed.
+Doing this can sometimes cause the Office 365 email signature format to remain in HTML, but it’s not guaranteed.

 However, be aware that not all users will have certain contact information.
-You might decide you want all Office 365 email signatures to include a direct dial and mobile phone number.
-However, some users might not have a dedicated work mobile.
+You might want all Office 365 email signatures to include a direct dial and mobile phone number.
+However, some users might not have a dedicated mobile number.
 If this is the case, some email signatures will end up with something like an ‘M:’ line next to a blank space.

 To resolve this issue, you need to create separate Transport Rules dependent on the contact details within your Microsoft 365/Azure Directory.

-You can setup multiple Transport Rules for your disclaimer/signature and apply them to specific distribution groups, i.e. departments within your organization.
-So, you could use one Transport Rule so a specific signature is added for your sales department and then another for marketing, each with different contact information.
+You can set up multiple Transport Rules for your disclaimer/signature and apply them to specific distribution groups.
+So, you could use one Transport Rule, so a particular signature is added for your sales department and another for marketing, each with different contact information.

-If you need to update an Office 365 email signature for a certain distribution group, you’ll need to do so in every Transport Rule you’ve created.
-You might have to carry out signature updates several times, but it’s necessary to avoid the aforementioned contact detail gaps.
+If you need to update an Office 365 email signature for a specific distribution group, you’ll need to do so in every Transport Rule you’ve created.
+You might have to carry out signature updates several times, but avoiding contact detail gaps is necessary.

-Unfortunately, there isn’t a way to preview your completed email signature in Office 365 before it is deployed to your users.
-Now you can review the HTML code you’ve created.
-However, the designed template won’t be completed with any user’s contact details until you add it to a Microsoft 365 Transport Rule.
-Only when you see the signature in Outlook will you know if any amends will be needed.
+Unfortunately, there isn’t a way to preview your completed email signature in Office 365 before it’s deployed to your users.
+You can review the HTML code you’ve created, however, the designed template won’t be completed with any user’s contact details until you add it to a Microsoft 365 Transport Rule.
+Only when you see the signature in Outlook will you know if any changes will be needed.

 With this in mind, the best way to carry out email signature updates in Office 365 is to apply them during IT downtime or out of working hours.
-That way, if there’s an issue with your Office 365 email signature, it is less likely to appear on important email communications.
+That way, an issue with your Office 365 email signature is less likely to appear in important email communications.

 Microsoft has stated that changes to a Microsoft 365 Transport Rule may not always take effect immediately.
 If you create an Office 365 email signature that you want to test or have an update to deploy, you may need to wait up to two hours before the new signature template is ‘live’.